DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

     end
     ```

-    If you want to set RNG without resetting your game state, you can use `$gtk.set_rng VALUE`.
+    If you want to set RNG without resetting your game state, you can use `GTK.set_rng VALUE`.

 ### `reset_next_tick`